University of Alkafeel: Brief summary

-University of Al-Kafeel was established on 1-10-2003, by the charity of Najaf.
+University of Al-Kafeel was established on 1 October 2003, by the charity of Najaf.

 The university was recognized by the ministry of higher education and scientific research.
 According to this order, the University of AL-Kafeel gives the bachelor's degree, based on the regulations of the ministry of Higher Education and scientific research in Iraq.
 Alumni of the university are eligible to continue their postgraduate study inside and outside Iraq.
-During 2017, 7482 students joined the university, and 3736 students got graduated.
+During 2017, a total of 7,482 students joined the university, and 3,736 students graduated.

 Faculties

 The university of AL-Kafeel consists of the following colleges and departments: